ninepark/docs-korean-docutils/docutils/docs/ref/doctree_ko.rst

 * A transition may not occur at the end of a document or section.

-The `%structure.model;`_ parameter entity is directly employed in the content models of the document_ and section_ elements.
+The `%structure.model;`_ parameter entity is directly employed in the content models of the 문서_ and 절_ elements.

 ``%text.model;``